nicktodd/terraform-examples/autoscaling-ec2/instructions.md

   }
 }
 ```

-These data blocks give allow us to set up values for use later in the template file.
-You will see how this can be used later on.
+These data blocks define what Terraform refers to as *Data sources*.
+Essentially, they allow us to access information that is outside of Terraform so we can use it in our template.
+In this example, we are accessing the AMI list from Amazon for the Amazon Linux, and we are just retrieving the latest version.

-We need one more of these blocks to allow us to specify the availability zones to deploy to.
+We now need to specify the availability zones to deploy to.
 If we are deploying to our own VPC then we must specify subnets, but when using the Default VPC, we can simply use the AZ names.
-However, they are different for every region, so we need to access them as another piece of data.
+However, if we are going to refer to AZ names, they are different for every region, so we need to access them as another piece of data from a Data Source.

 5. To set the AZ names, add the following block: